ni/nidaqmx-python/docs/grpc_session_options.rst

 channel, not the objects created from it, so you must close the gRPC channel only after every NI-DAQmx gRPC object using it is closed.

-Which approach you use depends on where NI gRPC Device Server runs.
+The recommended way to create the channel depends on where NI gRPC Device Server runs.
+The sections below cover a remote system and the local system.
+In either case you can instead build the channel yourself, with ``grpc.insecure_channel`` for an insecure channel or ``grpc.secure_channel`` when you need full control over how credentials are supplied.

 Remote systems
 ~~~~~~~~~~~~~~